TheFlyingJeep/bombPartyJava/README.md

 # bombPartyJava
 bomb party but java

-Access any server side script in the server branch Access any client side script in the client branch
+Access any server side script in the server branch and access any client side script in the client branch